UsuaOSilver/Saigon-marketplace/designDoc.md

 ### Web App: A user-friendly web application that allows users to:
 1. Connect their wallets
-2. Execute crypto-to-crypto transactions directly within our marketplace.
+2. Execute crypto-to-crypto transactions directly within the marketplace.
 Users can easily list NFTs in a stable value asset like USD and then purchase on-demand in another cryptocurrency using Chainlink for real-time exchange rates.
 Chainlink Price Feeds supports the following VND/USD, USDC/USD, DAI/USD, ETH/USDC, BTC/USDC, and ETH/BTC
 3. Browse all the NFT collections on the platforms
 4. Navigate to pages, explore information
-    - The upper section displays the exchange rates of VND/USD, USDC/USD, ETH/USDC, BTC/USDC, and ETH/BTC fetched from Chainlink oracle
-    - Landing page:
+    - Landing page (Design A):
       - News & Events
-      - Sales Information including volume, floor price of the top 20 NFT collections aggregated from other marketplaces
+      - Sales Information Ranking Board which includes volume, floor price of the top 20 NFT collections aggregated from other marketplaces
       - Featured collections
-    - Selected collection page: display all NFT listings of that collection with the Sales information (Design A)
+    - Selected collection page: display all NFT listings of that collection with the price (Design B)
-    - NFT listing page:
+    - Selected NFT listing page:
       - Direct listing: price, owner wallet address, buy button.
       - If not on sale: bid prices, time bid, and addresses of all bidders.
-    - Artist Information page (Design B)
+    - Artist Information page (Design C)
-    - Dashboard: user’s listed items
+    - Dashboard: user’s listed items (Design B)
     - My NFT: User’s owned NFT page.
-User can see their NFTs that are not on sale and start a sale or an auction
+User can see their NFTs that are not on sale and start a sale or an auction (Design B)
-    - Create NFT page: users can input the price and the royalties for the NFT they want to put on sale
+    - Create NFT page: users can input the price and the royalties for the NFT they want to put on sale (Design D)
-    - Resell NFT page: users can input the price of the NFT they want to put on sale
+    - Resell NFT page: users can input the information for the NFT they want to put on sale
     - Create Auction House page: users can input the start price of the NFT, the price change rate for their collection and the number of items in the collection.
-A graph implementing VRGDA showing how price changes with the user inputs will be displayed to map out a clear plan of the auction perspective.
+A graph implementing VRGDA showing how price changes with the user inputs will be displayed to map out a clear plan going forward for the auction.

 ### Smart Contracts:

 1. SaigonNftFactory
-    - The `mint()` function allows user to mint a token and returns the newly minted token id.
+    - The `mint()` function allows user to mint the NFT and pay the NFT creator.

 2. SaigonMarket
     - A mapping to keep track of every NFT listing.
     - A mapping to keep track of every NFT offer.
-    - The `Listing()` struct to store tokenId, seller, owner, price, and sold status.
+    - The `Listing()` struct stores all nftAddress, tokenId, seller, owner, and price.
     - The `createNFT()` function allows users to input NFT data to mint a token and list it in the marketplace.
     - The `listNFT()` function creates the sale of a NFT, trasnfers the NFT ownership.
     - The `resellToken()` function allows anyone to resell a token they have purchased.